digvijay-byte/Cappuccino-Connection-Prototype/README.md

 </p>

 <p align="center">
-Made with ❤️ for The Cappuccino Connection to remove confusion and manual work.
+Made with ❤️ for The Cappuccino connect to remove confusion and manual work.
 </p>